HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

-Notice that perturbed KKT condition is modified version of original KKT condition that complementary slackness conditions are lessened.
+Notice that the perturbed KKT condition is a modified version of original KKT condition that complementary slackness conditions are lessened.

-We can see it as nonlinear system.
+We can see it as a nonlinear system.

 $r(x,u,v) = \array{c}{\nabla f(x) + Dh(x)^tu + A^tv \\\ -diag(u)h(x) - (\frac{1}{t})1 \\\ Ax-b} = 0$ where $h(x) = \array{c}{h_1(x) \\\ \vdots \\\ h_m(x)}$ and $Dh(x) = \array{c}{\nabla h_1(x)^t \\\ \vdots \\\ \nabla h_m(x)^t}$